About to Move Overseas? 4 Areas That Need Attention Before Setting Off

-More and more people are deciding to go and live abroad but an expatriation is more than just a long term vacation.
-There are many things that you can do to prepare an overseas move and here is a quickly list to get you started.
+Whether as an expat, a location independent professional, a remote worker or a digital nomad, more and more people are deciding to go and live abroad but an expatriation is more than just a long-term vacation.
+There are many things that you can do to better prepare your future move overseas and here is a quick list to get you started.

 Get your finances sorted:

 – Choose carefully the most appropriate bank for your new country and make sure your cards are not about to expire.

 – Set up direct debits before leaving so you don’t have to do bank transfers or manual payments from unsecured internet connections

 – Enquire out about money withdrawals abroad with your bank (for instance in Argentina, withdrawals at ATMs were limited to 2500 pesos/day with most bank cards – which isn’t much when you need to pay in cash for rent travel.)

 – Do a health check before leaving

 – Think about medical care: unless you already have a contract with an employer in your future country, it might be wise to buy good travel insurance for the first year of your time overseas.